Who We Are

-The Air Training Corps is an organisation that was developed to encourage and help assist young people to have a career in the Royal Air Force or an interest in aviation.
+The Air Training Corps is an organisation that was developed to encourage and support young people wishing to have a career in the Royal Air Force or an interest in aviation.
 It was established on 5th February, 1941 from its predecessor, the Air Defence Cadet Corps (ADCC).
 It has three main aims that have changed very little since its creation:

 - To promote and encourage among young men and women a practical interest in aviation and the Royal Air Force.